 The consequences of actions remain with the soul and carry that soul forward from one experience to another.
 Why some people have a good life, while others have a bad one, can be scientifically explained by the idea that these experiences are caused by a reality that cannot be observed until it manifests.
 Since it can be observed when it manifests, it must be supposed to exist.
 The only mystery is how it is created, and how it is destroyed.

 Karma is created only when our actions are false, and it is destroyed when its results have been reaped.
 The consequence, in effect, realizes the previous difference between truth and fact, thereby forcing you into a false state to counteract the falsity that you created previously.
 The law appears to be moral, but it is actually natural.

 The scientific evidence for the existence of the soul is the law of karma.
 This law is two steps removed from current scientific laws which are laws of physical properties.
 Science must evolve to first incorporate meanings, and then truths.
 It is when science has taken these two steps, that choices would be seen as not only creating effects but also consequences for the actors.
-We will then see that these choices are free when they are true, but they bind us into consequences when they are false.
+We will then see that these choices are free when they are true, but they bind us to consequences when they are false.

 All that we consider mystical today can be scientific, although the concepts, laws, and theories underlying this mystique depend on a new way of thinking.

 Empirical Success and Truth

 The current denial of free will based on physical laws is flawed because these laws themselves were created by choices of fact selection and ordering.
 By recognizing these choices, we can update our philosophy of science to explicitly see the role of choices in the creation of scientific theories.
 However, only when science itself is modified to view meanings in matter can the real (consistent and complete) laws of cause-effect can be formulated.
 These laws will in turn indicate the cause-consequence laws, which will then present the scientific avenues to confirm a role for free will and the soul.